FabricMC/fabric-docs/develop/data-generation/world.md

 Make sure you've completed the [datagen setup](./setup) process first.
 :::

-## World Generation Structure
+## World Generation Structure {#world-generation-structure}

 The generation for features of Minecraft worlds is broken down into 3 parts.

-* **Configured Features** This defines what features themselves are; this would be like a single tree in a forest.
+- **Configured Features** This defines what features themselves are; this would be like a single tree in a forest.
-* **Placement Features** This defines how the features should be laid out, what direction, relative location, and so on; this would be like the forest.
+- **Placement Features** This defines how the features should be laid out, what direction, relative location, and so on; this would be like the forest.
-* **Biome Modifications** This defines where in the world the features are placed on a global scale; this would be like what coordinates the forest would be at.
+- **Biome Modifications** This defines where in the world the features are placed on a global scale; this would be like what coordinates the forest would be at.

 ::: info
 Features in Minecraft are natural or generated objects in the world like trees, ores, lakes, caves, and structures (villages, temples, ...etc).
 :::

-## Setup
+## Setup {#setup}

 First, we need to make our provider.
 Create a class that extends `FabricDynamicRegistryProvider` and fill out the base methods:

 @[code lang=java transcludeWith=:::datagen-world:provider](@/reference/latest/src/main/java/com/example/docs/worldgen/FabricDocsReferenceWorldgenProvider.java)

 Then add this provider to `DataGeneratorEntrypoint` within the `onInitializeDataGenerator` method:

 @[code lang=java transclude={46-46}](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceDataGenerator.java)

 Next make a class for your Configured Features and a class for your Placed Features, these don't need to extend anything.